 Rudolph Giuliani introduced zero tolerance to New York in 1993.
 It was later introduced in Middlesbrough by Ray Mallon.
 I know as well as any other officer that statistics can be massaged to show the desired result.
 But overall there were good indications that zero tolerance reduced crime.
 What it does though is remove one of the fundamental aspects of British policing… discretion.
 Zero tolerance as a wider all encompassing method of policing appears to have died a death but the phrase still lingers in areas such as domestic violence, child abuse and bullying.
 Zero tolerance forbids officers to exercise discretion and to change punishments subject to the circumstances and past history.
 There is a predetermined penalty and that must be applied in every case.
 Having spent many years as a traffic officer I know only too well how powerful discretion can be.
 There are many cases where simple words of advice will go much further than issuing tickets like an automaton.

 In recent years the police service nationally has been driven by performance indicators.
 The government has required forces to meet targets.
 Forces have therefore pressured divisions and departments to become figure chasers.
-There is an in depth article about this by Insp Guilfoyle (West Midlands Police) below that is far more eloquent than I could hope to achieve.
+There are many articles about this by Insp Guilfoyle (West Midlands Police).

 This culture whilst not known as zero tolerance does in fact engender a similar mind-set.
 Officer’s decisions to use discretion are affected by the tally sheet they know needs to be full at the end of the month.
 Words of warning may therefore be substituted with prosecution simply to satisfy the figures and keep the boss off your back.
 But there is one fundamental benefit to zero tolerance that I like.
 My gran used to say “if you take care of the pennies, the pounds will take care of themselves.”
 If this is literally translated to crime it suggests that if we concentrate on the minor offences the major ones will look after themselves.
 This is obviously a simplistic view but it does give a starting point that engenders a mind-set.
 If a criminal knows that he/she will be punished firmly for dropping litter, allowing their dog to foul the footpath or other similar misdemeanours they are less likely to commit more serious offences.
 As a current benchmark we can say that an offender is less likely to commit armed robbery than he/she is to go shoplifting.
 Again a simplistic view but the point is clear.